How to Become a Private Investigator in the U.K

 Sherlock Holmes

 Those who self declare as Sherlock Holmes tend to not last very long in the industry.
 Usually either due to coming to terms with reality, or due to becoming found out by legitimate private investigators who take no prisoners when it comes to professional standards.
 The industry as a whole over the years has been marred with bad press due to the Sherlock types.
+Private investigators often work with law enforcement to assist in solving cases that require additional resources.
 There are countless stories of individuals breaking the law to get a result for their client.
 They often get found out and quickly find themselves on the front page of every newspaper.
 However, in actual fact this is a very professional industry and even without a government appointed regulator we do what we can to prove our high standards.
+Private investigators act on behalf of their clients, whether individuals or organizations, to gather information and investigate issues.
 The private investigations industry attracts people from all walks of life, but it is predominantly made up of ex police officers, ex military personnel and ex government agency operatives.
+Many private investigators work as part of a team or collaborate with other professionals to enhance their service offerings and share expertise.
 So you can understand how seriously we take our profession.

 Going Legit